 - Swimming: Sunset Beach on the east side of the lake is a great place for swimming.
 There's also a swimming beach on the southwest side of the lake near the marina.

-- Fishing: Though it does not rank as one of the state's best fishing lakes, Lake Murray is a very good spot for bass, particularly smallmouth.
+- Fishing: Although it does not rank as one of the state's best fishing lakes, Lake Murray is a very good spot for bass, particularly smallmouth.
 There is a fishing dock at Martin's Landing, and the lake has a number of small coves perfect for fishing from a boat.
 If you wish to use bait, you might just have to make a trip.
 The marina has worms, frozen shad, and chicken livers, but for minnows, go north to the Lake Country Store or Paul's Place toward Ardmore.
-Both are about a five to ten-minute drive.
+Both are about a five- to 10-minute drive.

 - Boating: Most of the recreation areas have boat ramps.
 The marina, located on the southwest part of the lake, gives you a chance to fuel up and has pontoon boats for rent.

 - Miniature Golf: The company noted above also manages an 18-hole miniature golf course right next to the rental station.
-It is priced at just $5 per person, and there's a concession stand with sno-cones, drinks and more.
+There's a concession stand with snow cones, drinks, and more.

-- Riding Stables: Also at the golf course are the riding stables, offering visitors the opportunity to take a guided, 4-mile trail ride.
+- Riding Stables: Also at the golf course are the riding stables, offering visitors the opportunity to take a guided, four-mile trail ride.

 - ATV/ORV: All-terrain enthusiasts will want to make their way to the northeast side of the lake for the 1,000-acre ATV/ORV trails.
 There is a fee to use the area, but it's for an all-day pass.